Error handling

 Business error

-1. The error is due to availability.
-If it is due to availability then uptime monitors for these services will also catch them.
+1. availability then uptime monitoring for these services will also catch them.
 Hence in bugsnag, such errors should be marked as ignored so that next time they do not raise a trigger.

 A schedule or task in within the existing schedule can be defined to reprocess these errors.
 In the data has been corrected then the error corresponding to them will resolve itself.